| Katie Davis of Oklahoma State poses with the Michelle Cook Memorial Trophy,

 come in no higher than second, as either Willeman or Makhloghi was going to earn at

+least a second to propel their team above 22 points.
 It seemed like forever between Marash's announced placings and the time it took each

 rider to walk their horse to IHSA Founder and Executive Director Bob Cacchione to